Country Favorites – Willie Nelson Style: Background

-From 1965 to 1971, Nelson would make some 150 appearances on Ernest Tubb’s syndicated television show, serving as the face of modern country in contrast to Tubb’s traditional honky-tonk appeal.
+From 1965 to 1971, Nelson would make some 150 appearances on Ernest Tubb's syndicated television show, serving as the face of modern country in contrast to Tubb's traditional honky-tonk appeal.
 A lifelong fan of Tubb, Nelson later stated, "I could compare Ernest Tubb to Frank Sinatra, in that they both had distinctive styles that you wouldn't confuse with anybody else."
 Nelson, who had already recorded one album with Chet Atkins for RCA after moving there from Liberty, later recalled, “The Ernest Tubb Show was something else entirely, different from the sparkled-and spangled look of the Opry...My usual outfit was a plain turtleneck and black slacks.
 Nothing fancy.
 But it was more casual clothes that made me comfortable.”
-It was due to his association with the show that Tubb’s band the Texas Troubadours wound up backing him on his second RCA LP.
+It was due to his association with the show that Tubb's band the Texas Troubadours wound up backing him on his second RCA LP.

 Recording and composition

 Unlike his previous three albums, Country Favorites: Willie Nelson Style contains no original songs but rather cover tunes by fellow songwriters and singers such as Hank Cochran, Harlan Howard, Leon Payne, and George Jones.
-Like his second Liberty album, the recording made in mid-December 1965 had a strong western swing flavour, and the paring with the Troubadours made musical and commercial sense, since they knew Nelson's work from the television show and tours and were regarded as an ensemble with enough appeal to make their own records for Decca without Ernest.
+Like his second Liberty album, the recording made in mid-December 1965 had a strong western swing flavour, and the pairing with the Troubadours made musical and commercial sense, since they knew Nelson's work from the television show and tours and were regarded as an ensemble with enough appeal to make their own records for Decca without Ernest.

 Country Favorites was arguably Nelson's finest artistic achievement up to that point, with Lang Thompson of AllMusic observing, "Nelson had already learned how to handle his unconventional voice effectively, giving these songs the honest freshness and sharp sense of rhythm that would characterize his later work."
 Nelson first started playing "Columbus Stockade Blues" as a "jazzy up-tempo number too fast for the dancers" while touring with wife Shirley Collie and steel guitarist Jimmy Day as The Offenders.
 Nelson biographer Joe Nick Patoski notes that the reprisal of the song on this album "would have been better left off compared with the fiery earlier versions he'd recorded with Shirley Collie for Liberty Records..."
 Although Nelson respected Atkins, he later admitted to being unhappy with the producer's formulaic approach: